handpressed/wp-multitenancy-boilerplate/README.md

 Composer will download and install WordPress, move it to `/var/opt/wp` and then symlink it to `{directory}/web/wp`.
 Composer will also symlink `/var/opt/wp/wp-content/themes` to `web/app/themes`, and `/var/opt/wp/wp-content/plugins` to `web/app/plugins`.

-All sites can now share this single instance of WordPress core including the themes and plugins directories.
+All sites can now share this single instance of WordPress core, themes and plugins.

 ## Configuration